icavalheiro/languages-benchmark/README.md

 Make sure you have `make` and `docker-compose` installed.

-Most languages will use the newest availalbe docker image (which means, newest language version), with the exception of `.net`, `haxe` and `java`, since the oficial maintaners don't supply a generic, non-version-specific alpine-based docker image or in the case of `haxe`, it's just messy.
+Most languages will use the newest availalbe docker image (which means, newest language version), with the exception of `.net`, `haxe` and `java`, since the oficial maintaners don't supply a generic, non-version-specific alpine-based docker image or in the case of `haxe`, it's just a mess.

 Just type: